kockot/DS_P7_API/README.md

 ```
 pip install -r requirements.txt

-# Next is the security token shared with the Streamlit frontend ap
+# Next is the security token shared with the Streamlit frontend app

 export security_token=xxx